Oluyomy/Predicting-Telco-customer-churn/README.md

 - Split the into training and testing for appropriate training .
 - Scale the data

-Step 4: LogisticRegression:
+step 4a: Working with Demographic features
+b: Service features
+c: Account information.
+step 5: preprocessing

+Step 6: Building the models
+A: Logistic Regression
 -
 -
--
--
--

-step 5: Random Forest Classifier.
+B: Random Forest Classifier.
 - .

-step 6: .
+C: .
+Decision Tree classifier